-- Does the student know what the competencies mean?
+- Does the student know what the competencies/standards mean?

 If a portfolio or presentation is found to be lacking, the student is given the opportunity to make the necessary adjustments (e.g., add elements to the portfolio, enhance the products or innovations).
 A conference call or email correspondence will be used to get the portfolio back on track.
 The review committee will offer suggestions for additional work or changes to the portfolio.
 Once the committee is satisfied the competencies are adequately addressed, the portfolio is accepted.